orex2121/comfyui-OreX/README.md

 - **ozone-ai/0x-lite**: Lightweight and efficient for quick language tasks.
 - **mixedbread-ai/mxbai-embed-large-v1**: Designed for embedding and language understanding.

-The nodes can operate in the following modes:
+**The nodes can operate in the following modes:**
 - **txt to image**: Generate images from textual descriptions.
 - **image 2 image**: Modify existing images based on textual instructions.

+You can get a free API here: https://ai.io.net/ai/api-keys

+by StableDif & OreX